Native Dogwoods: A Beginner’s Guide

 A host plant is a specific plant that a bug, butterfly, or caterpillar eats, lives on, or lays its eggs on.

-Native species of dogwood
+Meet the native species of dogwood

 These native dogwoods are all worthy of planting in our gardens, ASAP.
 We’ve organized them into two groups: single-flowers and clumps of flowers.